-50 Fascinating Facts About PCAs Icon Jennifer Lopez - E!
+50 Fascinating Facts About People's Choice Awards Icon Jennifer Lopez - E!
 Online

 For starters, do you know how many siblings she has?
 How about the fact that her first entertainment gig ever was all the way in Japan!

-Before E! honors Lopez with the Icon Award at the 2020 People's Choice Awards on Sunday, Nov.
-15, we've rounded up the 50 most mind-blowing and enlightening facts about the legendary entertainer.
+Before E! honors Lopez with the Icon Award at the 2020 People's Choice Awards this Sunday, we've rounded up the 50 most mind-blowing and enlightening facts about the legendary entertainer.

 Scroll through the gallery below to find out what you didn't know about J.Lo's iconic career and fascinating personal life.